START THE JOURNEY

 HOW IT ALL WORKS

-training in.
-The ground school component can be completed before, during, or after the flight training portion, and this is entirely up to you; for the PPL, the only stipulation is that it must be completed before you will be issued your licence.
+Ground School may be completed before, during, or after the flying component of your training – but you won’t be issued a licence until it is complete.
 Visit the Ground School section of our website for more information on sessions.

 Once you are comfortable and safe with the airplane, usually after about 10 of air lessons, your instructor will send you for an experience you will remember for the rest of your life… your first solo flight.
 It’s just a short flight, but any pilot will tell you that their first solo was one of the most exciting and memorable experiences of their life.
 Before you can go for your first solo you must have: